christophe-rd/fuelinex/notes/fleetingnotes/2025_fleetingNotes.md

 Cambial zone includes the cambium, made up of juvenile cells, called initials and the phloem and xylem mother cells, which are both produced by the dividing cambial initials.
 Xylem cells always divide more compared with phloem mother cells, which explains the considerable disproportion existing between phloem and xylem tissues.

+## 22 October 2025
+### Height-Diameter Models with Random Coefficients and Site Variables for Tree Species of Central Maine
+Mike R. Saunders1, Robert G. Wagner

+The allometric relationship between tree diameter and tree height is widely used to estimate tree volume.
+This is therefore a fundamental commonent of many growth and yield process, forest planning and forest harvesting models.
+However, it's highly site dependant and not constant over time.